MechSimulator

 Who Uses This Simulator?

-This simulator is designed for electrical and electronics engineering students, TVET trainees studying power electronics, physics students learning about semiconductors, and instructors teaching rectifier circuit theory.
+This simulator is designed for electrical and electronics engineering students, engineering trainees studying power electronics, physics students learning about semiconductors, and instructors teaching rectifier circuit theory.
 It provides visual, hands-on understanding of diode behaviour and rectification without requiring laboratory equipment.

 Explore Related Simulators